Cthuulhaa/tiebenn/README.md

 1. **Phase association**: Detected picks are passed through phase associators to discard possible false detections.
 TieBeNN supports [PyOcto](https://github.com/yetinam/pyocto) and [GaMMA](https://github.com/AI4EPS/GaMMA).

-1. **Export outputs**: Event-associated phase picks are exported to a CSV file, including station coordinates, arrival times, pick probabilities, and signal-to-noise ratios.
+1. **Export outputs**: Event-associated phase picks are exported to CSV files, including station coordinates, arrival times, pick probabilities, and signal-to-noise ratios.
 NonLinLoc input files are generated.
 Optionally, waveform and pick figures per station, as well as phase association plots, are produced.

 1. **Probabilistic hypocenter estimation**: The generated files are used by NonLinLoc for hypocenter estimation.
 Optionally, figures are created: :one: epicenter and stations on a map; :two: waveforms with picks, sorted by epicentral distance; :three: location confidence ellipsoid.